HandyCyberSec/RSS-Linkedin/README.md

-# RSS-Linkedin
+# LinkedIn Multi-Feed Company Update Poster

-This Python script fetches content from an RSS feed, displays available fields for each entry, and posts a chosen entry to your LinkedIn company page.
-You can also customize the preview image and text for the URL in the LinkedIn post.
+This Python script allows you to fetch content from multiple RSS feeds, display the latest entries, and post them as company updates on LinkedIn using the LinkedIn API.
+You can also customize the preview image and text for the URLs in the LinkedIn posts.

 ## Prerequisites